omkarsrcm/Terraform_EKS/README.md

 ## 👨‍💻 Author

-Maintained by the Omvexis DevOps Team.
+Maintained by the Omvexis(Omkar Kulkarni).

 ---